whiHak/My-tube_-YouTube-clone-/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open a pull request.

+## Acknowledgments

+- This project was inspired by [RapidAPI](https://rapidapi.com/hub).
+- Special thanks to the React and Firebase communities for their valuable resources.

 ### Credits

 This YouTube-Clone-app was developed by [Betselot Abraham](https://www.linkedin.com/in/betselot-abraham-184753285), based on the RapidAPI and leveraging ReactJs with MaterialUI.